xoopscube/documentation/fr/deployment/README.md

 - Creating and Managing Your Store Settings.
 - Fundamentals of the folder structure and how files are organized.
-- An example of a Continuous Integration Delivery.
+- An example of a Continuous Integration.

 </details>

 <details>
-<summary style="cursor: pointer;">Module Update Guide</summary>
+<summary style="cursor: pointer;">Update Modules</summary>

 - Module settings.
 - Fundamentals of the folder structure and how files are organized.